Asszi/OpenGL-beadando/README.md

 Transformation of multiple vertices (maximum 5).
 The program should ask for user input and transform the polygon accordingly.

 ### My approach
-I have decided to handle user input with GLFW for convinience.
+I have decided to handle user input with GLFW for convenience.
 My polygon consist of 5 vertices, I divided it into 3 triangles.

 ## Controls
 ### W/A/S/D